starnold-redhat/demos/pipelines-and-gitops/SETUP.md

     * Next we need to generate the docker cfg json to access internal openshift repo.
 Login to the cluster with `oc login`
     * Login to the registry with `oc registry login`
     * Check you have a new file at ~/.docker/config.json
     * Use kam to bootstrap the gitops files.
-Issue the following kam command from the command line, replacing the access token, gitops url (with the url to a new github project), service-repo-url (with the one cloned at the beginning), gitops-webhook-secret and service-webhook-secret (with any text you like).
+Copy and then modify the following kam command from the command line, replacing the access token, gitops url (with the url to a new github project), service-repo-url (with the one cloned at the beginning), gitops-webhook-secret and service-webhook-secret (with any text you like).

     ```
-    Kam bootstrap --git-host-access-token xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
+    kam bootstrap --git-host-access-token xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
                   --gitops-repo-url https://github.com/starnold-redhat/python-demo-gitops.git
                   --gitops-webhook-secret kam-gitops-secret123!
                   --push-to-git